 The 10 Best Vacation Spots Within Driving Distance of Phoenix

-Why it made our list:Sedona offers more things to do than just Jeep tours, hiking spots, and an escape from the searing Phoenix temps.
+Sedona offers way more things to do than just Jeep tours, epic hikes, primo mountain biking trails, and an escape from the searing Phoenix temps.
 It’s a spiritual mecca.
-Thousands of people -- from healers to artists -- flock to the city for a spiritual awakening.
-After you leave Sedona, you’ll believe that vortex energies are real.
-And you might just unlock your third eye against the backdrop of sculpted red rock, canyons, pine forests, and deserts.
+Thousands of folks, from artists to healers, flock to the Northern Arizona town for a spiritual awakening.
+After you leave Sedona you’ll believe that the vortex energies are very, very real.
+And you might just unlock your third eye against a backdrop of sculpted red rocks, canyons, pine forests, and desert.

 Distance from Phoenix: 296 miles north; 4.5-hour drive

-Puerto Peñasco (Rocky Point), Sonora, Mexico
+Puerto Penasco (Rocky Point), Sonora, Mexico

 Distance from Phoenix: 212 miles south; 3.5-hour drive

-Distance from Phoenix: 223 miles north; 3.5-hour drive
+Distance from Phoenix: 161 miles south; 2.5-hour drive